 Recycling service changes 2019

-From 9 December 2019 residents will need to sort their recycling.
+Following the recent changes to collections your recycling will need to be sorted.
 Any recycling not sorted correctly will be left.
 If your recycling is not collected you'll be left a note by the crew explaining why they haven't collected it.
 Download recycling leaflet

 The main changes are:

 - You'll need to separate your glass into 'box 1'